galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 There are already many existing professional groups within the Galaxy project.
 The members of these groups are organized according to:

-- their [**topics of interest**](https://galaxyproject.org/community/wg/) which are in charge of the entire galaxy ecosystem such as code development & maintenance, user interface, etc., these groups are called **Working Groups**.
+- their [**topics of interest**](https://galaxyproject.org/community/wg/), these groups are called **Working Groups** and are in charge of the entire galaxy ecosystem such as code development & maintenance, user interface, etc.
 - their [**region**](/community/#regional-communities) - these are communities which belong to a particular geographical region in the world
 - their [**domain of science**](/community/#communities-of-practice) - these are _communities of practice_ in different scientific domains